What is a Valuation?

 How long does it take?

 Most appraisals, including cleaning, gem testing and photography of under 10 items can be completed in 2-3 working days, although it may be as long as a week or even 2 to schedule-in a mutually convenient time.
-Sometimes additional research may be required, extending this timescale.
+On some occasions additional research may be required, extending this timescale.

 How much does it cost?